 And although it’s simple enough to get there on your own steam, there’s plenty of reasons to opt for a tour.
 Maybe you’re not going any further north than Salta, maybe you have limited time, or maybe you just prefer to have the organization done for you.

 Whatever the reasons, these are our pick of the bunch when it comes to taking a tour to visit Cerro de los Siete Colores.

 - Includes visits to the coloured mountains in both Purmamarca and Humahuaca.

 - Itinerary includes both coloured mountains plus also the salt flats near Purmamarca.

 - Visits Purmamarca Hill of 7 Colours, the salt flats, mountain towns of Santa Rosa and San Antonio, plus driving along a section of famous Train to the Clouds

 All tours listed include round trip transport with hotel pick up and drop off.
-However, please be aware that taking a Cerro de los Siete Colores tour will involve a very long day.
+Please be aware that taking a Cerro de los Siete Colores tour will involve a very long day.
+A very worthwhile long day though.
 Approximately a 12-13 hour long, because they include the numerous other sights listed too.